marcelcure/FsnNodeHealthCheck/README.md

 # FsnNodeHealth.py
-Python program running in the background on your home PC to check that your node is running properly.
+Python program running in the background on your home PC, or backup VPS to check that your node is running properly.
 If there is a problem, it emails you to let you know.
 The programme is light weight and can be left running on your home PC indefinitly.
 You can either run it manually in a cmd window (Windows) or bash (Linux), or you can add it to your startup folder (Windows) or use /etc/init.d (Linux) to make it automatically start when you boot.

+If you run the monitor from a backup VPS, you could manually 'fail over' to this if you receive an error warning email.
+If you maintain a reasonably up to date blockchain using a separate dummy Fusion wallet, then you will be back up and running quickly, before losing any tickets.
+Please not that there is no automatic fail over yet in place.

 You can optionally record your nodes data into a csv file for import into Excel/LibreOffice.